garsua/aiida-gollum/docs/plugins/gollum.rst

 Additional settings can be specified in the **settings** input, of type ParameterData, as explained before.

-Some of the options that can be speciied are summarized below.
+Some of the options that can be specified are summarized below.
 In each case, after having defined the content of ``settings_dic``, it can be used as input of a calculation ``calc`` by doing::